The Petition & the Campaign

 “The proposed designation must reflect a community consensus and be without local opposition.”

 Clearly, ACR 65 was at odds with the first two of these requirements.
 But the Resolution’s compliance with the third requirement, too, already appeared to be in jeopardy.

 A little more than a month earlier, on 8 July 2013, Sacramento-area resident John Ginn had published an online petition calling for the Western crossing of the Bay Bridge to be named instead for Emperor Norton.
 This petition attracted more than 500 signatures by the time it closed that September.

-On 1 August 2013, San Francisco writer and urbanist John Lumea published a Change.org petition calling for the entire Bay Bridge to be named for the Emperor.
+On 1 August 2013, San Francisco writer and urbanist John Lumea published a Change.org petition calling on the Legislature to add “Emperor Norton Bridge” as an honorary name for the entire Bay Bridge system.

 This petition caught fire.

 Aided by social media, the Change.org petition went from fewer than 100 signatures to more than 1,000 in its first few days of media coverage — coverage that eventually included SFist, the San Francisco Bay Guardian, the San Francisco Chronicle, KQED (Bay Area NPR affiliate), the Los Angeles Times and Laughing Squid.

 By the time of the Senate transportation committee’s 9 September 2013 hearing on ACR 65, the petition’s signature count was just shy of 3,800.